SEN information report for Norfolk Park School (SEN Code of Practice paragraph 6.79)

 - Pack sent home with details about school life.

 - Flexible arrangements for children to become accustomed to school life.

-- Phone calls, letters and photographs to inform parents about child’s progress in settling in to school.
+- Phone calls, letters and photographs to inform parents about

 - Special events in school such as assemblies and sports days.